Understanding Contractor Performance Ratings

 B. # of Performance Reviews: This box shows the number of reviews you've received overall, as well as yearly and monthly.

 C. Individual Review Details: This section will show you every review that you've received.
 If you have just completed the onboarding, you'll only see the review for your practical test.
 The longer you work for CopyPress, the more reviews you'll receive, and you'll be able to assess each rating you are given.
 You can click on the assignment, then select the paper icon on the right of the assignment details to open the actual rating to see your star rating and the feedback.

 You can also filter your rating list by "Keyword" - "Grade" - "User Group" to narrow down your ratings easier.

 Who Rates You?

-How is your Performance Rating Used?
+How Is Your Performance Rating Used?

 We also understand the flaws and subjectivity with contractors rating other contractors.
 Therefore, your performance rating is not the defining factor for whether you'll receive ongoing work.
 In addition to your performance rating, we keep internal records and notes on all our contractors.
-Moreover, our project managers recruit and build teams for specific campaigns -- meaning, once you are tested on a project and perform well, you will likely become an active member of that project regardless of your letter grade.
+Moreover, our project managers recruit and build teams for specific campaigns, meaning once you are tested on a project and perform well, you will likely become an active member of that project regardless of your letter grade.

 If you frequently receive low grades, it could be indicative of a larger issue of quality or inability to follow directions, which could result in warnings and the ultimate termination from our community.
-If you are turning in quality work in a timely manner, you should have a satisfactory performance rating.
-If you're delivering low-quality content and missing important formatting or style requirements, you will likely see a lower rating.
+If you're turning in quality work in a timely manner, you should have a high performance rating.
+If you're delivering low-quality content and missing important formatting or style requirements, you will likely receive a lower rating.